Legal & Policies

 • Thomas LEQUEUX Consulting never has access to users' banking data.

-8.3 Render β€” Backend Hosting
+8.3 Render - Backend Hosting and Encryption Key

-• Backend server hosted via Render, located in Frankfurt (EU).
+• Backend server hosted via Render, located in Frankfurt EU.

 • The backend server does not retain or log the content of AI requests or responses.

-8.4 Mistral AI β€” Artificial Intelligence Analysis (standard mode)
+8.4 Mistral AI - Artificial Intelligence Analysis Standard Mode

 • Used when the user disables Private AI mode, for data analysis and conversations with OptiBot.